kernelorg-mirror/linux_kernel_git_cohuck_linux/Documentation/virt/kvm/arm/vcpu-features.rst

 scheme for fields in ID register'.
 KVM does not allow ID register values that exceed the capabilities of the system.

+As KVM will enable new features by default, userspace that wants to provide a stable feature set regardless of the kernel version is advised to supply a complete set of values for all of the ID registers.

 .. warning::
    It is **strongly recommended** that userspace modify the ID register values before accessing the rest of the vCPU's CPU register state.
 KVM may use the